Home

 When a therapist is knowledgeable about MS, they know what types of exercises should be done and when they should be done.
 One of his therapists at an MS center had him do water exercises once a week.
 The end of those sessions came all to soon.
 He always wished he could stay just a little longer.

-Water therapy or hydrotherapy is one of the best options for treating weakness.
+Water therapy or hydrotherapy is one of the best options for treating this particular symptom.
 Because you feel weightless, it's so much easier to move your legs further than on land.

 Some untrained therapists may also feel that by strengthening the weak leg or legs, any future weakness can be avoided.
 But the weakness comes from the nerves from the brain to the legs not working properly.
 Making a muscle stronger won't cause a nerve to work better.
 And it won't keep you from having a future attack.